B4PT0R/streamlit_notebook/README.md

 - Create reactive Markdown or HTML cells by adding formatting tags `<<my_expression>>` that let you insert the current value of any global / state variable or evaluated expression into the text/code.
 - Special `display` function that you can use even in one-shot cells to display python data in a pretty manner to the frontend (uses `st.write` as a default backend).
 - Automatic evaluation and display of single expressions.
 Can be selectively deactivated using semicolons at the end of the expression or by switching the display mode in the sidebar menu.
-- Easily download / upload your notebooks as json files.
+- Easily download / upload your notebooks as `.stnb` files (json format).
 - The whole notebook UI can be controled dynamically from code cells.
 This feature will be refined as I advance this project, but can already be played with.
 You can refer to the notebook object as `notebook` from within the session and call its methods programmaticaly.
 For instance you can programmatically create, edit and run cells:

 ```python